jack695/Ethernaut---ULiege/README.md

 ## Hosting the game locally

-There are three components to Ethernaut that are needed to run/deploy in order to work with it locally:
+The CTF is composed of 3 components:

-- Test Network - A testnet that is running locally, like ganache, hardhat network, geth, etc
+- Test Network - A blockchain running locally.
-- Contract Deployment - In order to work with the contracts, they must be deployed to the locally running testnet
+- Contract Deployment - A script deploying the smart contracts.
-- The Client/Frontend - This is a React app that runs locally and can be accessed on localhost:3000
+- The Client/Frontend - A React app that runs locally and can be accessed on [localhost:3000](localhost:3000).

 In order to install, build, and run Ethernaut locally, follow these instructions: